* This information replaces FIS 102-05 Gift, Grant and Contract Income & FIS 202 Endowment Earnings & GCG 210 Gift Funds

 2.4.1.
-Are established upon request for affiliated foundation donations to OSU or direct gifts to the university and after review of the criteria in section 1.2.
+Gift Funds are established upon request for affiliated foundation donations to OSU or direct gifts to the university and after review of the criteria in section 1.2.

-2.4.2.
-Are defined at the level of the department or higher.
+2.4.3.
+Gift Funds are defined at the level of the unit or higher are not budgeted.

 3.1.
 Gifts to OSUF or the ARF